“Fuzzy’s voice is like something you heard in a dream, truly original.”

 “That was Fuzzy Jones, new and rather good!”
 Gideon Coe (BBC 6 Music)

-Fuzzy’s music has been played on Stuart Maconie’s ‘Freak Zone’, Gideon Coe, BBC 6 Music, BBC Radio Leeds, York, Manchester & Lincolnshire, BBC Introducing, Radio DIVA, Chapel FM and many other online shows.
+Fuzzy’s music has been played on Stuart Maconie’s ‘Freak Zone’, Gideon Coe -BBC 6 Music, BBC Introducing, BBC Radio Leeds, York, Manchester & Lincolnshire, Radio DIVA, Folk Radio UK, East Leeds FM and many more.

-Her awards include ‘Best Song’ at London Screenwriters’ Festival in February 2014, for her song ‘Swans’, which was featured in the first crowdsourced feature film, ’50 Kisses’.
-She was also a semi-finalist in the UK Songwriting Competition 2013.
+Her awards include ‘Best Song’ at London Screenwriters’ Festival in February 2014, for her song Swans, which was featured in the first crowdsourced feature film, 50 Kisses.
+She was also a semi-finalist in the UK Songwriting Contest in 2013 and 2017.

 Building a studio called ATA